 Time was when business-to-business media groups seemed the least likely to be disrupted by the web.
 Executives routinely boasted that the success of business and professional magazines for everyone from engineers to farmers and doctors to retailers was based on “need to know” information – rather than the supposedly “nice to know” content of consumer magazines.

-The “must have” information once owned by many of the best B2B magazines included relatively high-value statistics on salaries, costs, and prices.
-But B2B markets are now inundated with data from global research firms, sometimes integrated into business-critical digital systems.
+The “must have” information owned by many of the best B2B magazines once included relatively high-value statistics on salaries, costs, and prices.
+But now B2B markets are inundated with data from global research firms, sometimes integrated formidably into business-critical digital systems.

 ‘You can’t own the news’

-The real value is in owning original data and building its value over time via the most appropriate platforms.
+The real value is in owning original data, building its value over time and distributing it on the most appropriate platforms.
 But nobody can “own” the news for which, anyway, relatively few people are prepared to pay.
 The long-time advertising boom papered over the cracks because it gave B2B publishers great profits – even while neglecting the development of exclusive content.
 They just didn’t have to bother.
 And, in the UK for example, that success was turbo-charged by jobs advertising, most of which has now gone online and taken magazine-media profits with it.